On the Structure of Bad Science Matrices: Introduction

 The bad science matrix problem \cite{steinerberger} is concerned with understanding, for matrices $A \in \mathbb{R}^{n \times n}$ whose rows are normalized to have $\ell^2$-length $1$, the size of the quantity

-While originally only defined for square matrices in \cite{steinerberger}, its definition naturally makes sense for $A \in \mathbb{R}^{m \times n}$ where one measures the $\infty-$norm of the $2^n$ vertices of the cube which are mapped to $2^n$ vertices in $\mathbb{R}^m$.
+While originally only defined for square matrices in \cite{steinerberger}, its definition naturally makes sense for $A \in \mathbb{R}^{m \times n}$ where one measures the $\infty$-norm of the $2^n$ vertices of the cube which are mapped to $2^n$ vertices in $\mathbb{R}^m$.
+We note that the problem can also be framed probabilistically, with the objective function becoming

+where $X \in \{-1, 1\}^n$ is an $n$-dimensional Rademacher random vector (i.e., with entries drawn independently and uniformly at random from $\{\pm 1\}$).
+We will use this notation throughout when we mention probabilistic interpretations of various quantities.
 The problem is interesting for a variety of different reasons.
 We list four.